Toyota Corolla Common Problems and Solutions

 Solution:

-It might seem like this is going to be a big and expensive fix, but it’s only a malfunctioning fuel pump.
-You’ll find a replacement in our store at a very low cost, and they are easy to install.
+It may seem like this will be a costly and major repair, but it’s just a faulty fuel pump.
+You can find a replacement at our store for a very reasonable price, and they are simple to fit.

 Difficulty level